Bangladeshi cricket team in Kenya in 1983–84: Bangladesh vs Kenya: head to head in ODIs

 The first full ODI between the 2 teams took place at Nairobi, in Oct.
 1997, and resulted in a crushing victory for the hosts.
 Chudasama (122) & Kennedy Otieno (144) put on 225 for the first wicket, as the hosts rattled a huge total of 347/3 from their 50 overs.
 In reply, Bangladesh could only master 197.
 Bangladesh achieved their first ever ODI win, when they beat Kenya at Hyderabad(India)in 1998.
 Chasing 237 for victory, Bangladesh reached their target thanks mainly to Mohammad Rafique, who scored 77.
 Bangladesh's next victory over Kenya didn't come before 2006.
 But, since then, Bangladesh, now a full member of ICC, has totally dominated the rivalry.

 Co-operation between the rivals

 Despite the intense rivalry between the two countries, there is also considerable cooperation as well.
 In early 1995, Kenya toured Bangladesh.
 Though, they lost most of the games, this tour gave them the opportunity to gain valuable experience about South Asian pitches and conditions.
 This experience helped them in their WC performance a year later.
 With the Bangladesh side going through some changes, following the disastrous ICC Trophy, a year earlier, this tour provided the local selectors the chance to try some youngsters.

-Kenya's two most famous cricketers, Maurice Odumbe & Steve Tikolo have played club cricket at Dhaka, with great distinction.
+Two of Kenya's famous cricketers, Maurice Odumbe & Steve Tikolo have played club cricket at Dhaka.